News and Events

 Our judge Myra Schneider has made her selection and all winners and commended poets have been contacted.
 ARTEMISpoetry Issue 31 includes the poems.

-Our judge, MYRA SCHNEIDER has published 16 collections, the latest Siege and Symphony.
-A new collection, Believing in the Planet, is due out from Poetry Space in 2024.
+Myra Schneider has published 17 collections, the latest Siege and Symphony and Believing in the Planet.
 She has tutored for The Poetry School and Second Light and has published several guides to poetry writing.

-Once winning poems (or extracts) are published in ARTEMISpoetry, they will be available to read here.
+Winning poems (or extracts) will soon be available to read here.

 As always, the poems were judged anonymously.
 Adjudicator’s comment: “It was heart-warming to discover the very high standard of the entries and the seriousness of the subjects which women poets are tackling at this difficult time.
 Of course, this made it very hard to compile a long short list of about a hundred entries, reduce it twice and then pick winners, commended poems and poems for the final shortlist.
 Congratulations to the winners and everyone who entered the competition. ”